 Student Government Association.
-Each Louisburg College student is a member of the SGA and is represented through its officers: President, Vice President, Secretary, and Treasurer.
+Each Louisburg College student is a member of the SGA and is represented through its officers: President, Vice President, Secretary/Treasurer, and Freshmen and Sophomore Senators.
 The purpose of the SGA is to maintain harmony within the student body and to serve as the liaison between the student body and the College administration.
 The legislative arm of SGA is the Student Senate.
-Additionally, the SGA is the organizing agency for the Entertainment Committee, the Student Center/Dining Committee, the Elections Committee, and the Disciplinary Committee.
+Additionally, the SGA is the organizing agency for the Student Center/Dining Committee, the Elections Committee, and the Judicial Committee.
+Students are encouraged to be an active participant in Student Government, whether through membership in the Executive and Student Councils or by attending weekly meetings.